zicna/rendering-collections-reading/README.md

 ```

 Our code is tighter and both more abstract and more clear.
-Another even more abstract method Rails gives us to do this is passing the array directly to the render method.
+Another even more abstract method Rails gives us to do this is passing an array directly to the render method.

 ```erb
 <%= render @posts %>
 ```

-This is a bit more abstract.
+This approach is a bit more abstract.
 Under the hood Rails uses the convention that you will have a partial with the name of the models in the collection.
 Rails will even render a collection of heterogeneous models ([customer, order, customer]) calling the correct partial for each one.

 ### Empty Collections